An Azure API Management is used to provide a central interface to create, provision, and manage ICB IIoT platform APIs.

 API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
 Azure API Management allows us to:

-- Monitor the health of APIs, identifying errors, configure throttling, rate limits and more on each API.
+- Monitor the health of APIs, identify errors, configure throttling, rate limits and more on each API.

 - Provides insight into the utilization of APIs.